Art

 In EYFS, the children are exposed to a wide range of art and design techniques through the continuous provision learning environment.
 Children manipulate materials in the malleable and creative areas to create models of natural and man-made objects.
 They are taught how to cut, hold a paintbrush, blend colours and join materials.
 Children also learn of a famous artist and create artwork in their style.

-Art and Design is taught through weekly discreet lessons.
-In Key Stage One and Two, art lessons are often linked to the class topic in History or Geography.
-Art and Design techniques which relate to an artist, designer, craftsperson, particular historical period or culture are taught over a series of lessons.
+In Key Stage One and Two, art and design is taught through weekly discreet lessons and techniques which relate to an artist, designer, craftsperson, particular historical period or culture are taught over a series of lessons.
 Different skills are taught during these lessons, be it sketching, creating different effects with paint or manipulating materials such as clay.

 grass background layer